misternu/ctd-html-2016/week-2/monday.md

 We have covered the basics of making a webpage, and today we can start laying the groundwork of our final projects.

+### CSS Cascade Demo

+What does the word Cascade in CSS really mean?

 ### Catch Up

 Some of our work is either not being completed or not being turned in, today is a great day to try to catch up on main challenges that you may have been missing.